cgtian/cgtian.github.io/untitled-diptych.md

 <br/>
 Before I was born, I dreamed of an ocean

-where the water was suffuse with jade
+with water the color of jade
-and churning beneath a field of formless clouds.
+churning beneath a field of formless clouds.

 <br/>
 A wave falls against the shore
-then surges briefly over sand
+and surges briefly over sand
 before retreating
 to be reclaimed by the undertow.